Paolo97Gll/bachelor_thesis/README.md

 			```
 			Data with these flags must be discarded.

-	The cleaned data are saved with the [HDF5](https://www.hdfgroup.org/) format: it's faster, lighter and allow to save attributes like the title and the version of the code used.
+	Cleaned data are saved in [HDF5](https://www.hdfgroup.org/) format: it's faster, lighter and allow to save attributes like the title and the version of the code used.

 - [ ] **DATA CLASSIFICATION**, folder `classification` ; classify data for the machine learning algorithm trainig.

 	- [x] **Create code**; features:

-		- Load and save status in a toml file, so you don't have to classify all the data at the same time.
+		- Load and save status in a [toml](https://github.com/toml-lang/toml) formatted file, so you don't have to classify all the data at the same time.
-		- Save classified data in HDF5 format, containing also attributes like OD and detector, date of classification and git commit of the script.
 		- Save beautiful plots.
 		- Reset everything (turn cell from raw to code).

+		As cleaned data, classified data are saved in HDF5 format, containing also attributes like OD and detector, date of classification and git commit of the script.

 	- [ ] **Classify data**; number of data to be classified: 2000 (1000 with a glitch, 1000 without it).